Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Experiments

+For energy consumption, our network enjoyed a sparsity of $0.56$ which means only $56\%$ of neurons were activated during image inference.
+The total energy consumption was thus $0.038$ mJ.
+For the translate-SNN model \cite{sengupta2019going}, if implemented in IBM TrueNorth with 26 pJ per spike and having an average of 256 spikes per neuron with rate coding, each of them would consume 900 mJ, several orders bigger than ours.

-To the best of our knowledge, few work was reported over the CIFAR-10 dataset using direct training SNN (except \cite{wu2019direct}) and none was reported over the ImageNet dataset.
+To the best of our knowledge, few works were reported over the CIFAR-10 dataset using direct training SNN (except \cite{wu2019direct}) and none was reported over the ImageNet dataset.
 Our models hence set up new benchmark accuracy in both cases.
-Obviously, there is still a big gap between SNN and DNN in classification accuracy.
+There is still a big gap between SNN and DNN \cite{tan2019efficientnet}.
 Nevertheless, our experiments showed that our proposed SNNs could achieve similar accuracy as the DNNs with similar network size and architecture.
 This fact was also demonstrated in many translate SNN works.
-New and high benchmark results of DNN were mostly obtained with neuro-architecture search and optimization techniques \cite{tan2019efficientnet}.
-We expect that SNN performance could catch up rapidly by utilizing these new architectures or applying neuro-architecture search techniques.
+We expect that SNN performance could catch up rapidly after the training hurdle is resolved.